 As this type of agent, you can work either for an agency or on your own.

-Even the tye of employment comes with advantages and disadvantages.
+Even the type of employment comes with advantages and disadvantages.

 These can be working from home or in an office, according to your own schedule, or to one that is imposed, and so on.

-The average salaries across the 10 largest cities from this state are seen below.
+The average salaries across the 10 largest cities in this state are seen below.

 Additional Information for Travel Agents in New Hampshire